zeeman-effect/maiar-ai/packages/core/README.md

 Maiar is intentionally **unopinionated** about external dependencies, ensuring developers have full control over their infrastructure.
 The framework avoids enforcing specific technologies, making it easy to integrate with:

 - **Database Adapters** – Works with any database system.
-- **LLM Providers** – Supports OpenAI, local models, or custom integrations.
+- **Model Providers** – Supports OpenAI, local models, or custom integrations.
 - **Logging & Monitoring** – Custom logging systems can be plugged in without modifying core logic.
 - **Future Expansions** – As needs evolve, new capabilities can be added without disrupting existing workflows.